Last Updated on March 21, 2021 by Shaun Snapp

 The answer is no.

 Data science is a way of obtaining insights into a specific domain.
-Here is another hint — what other areas of an IT department is employed in a scientific endeavor?
+Here is another hint — what other areas of an IT department are employed in a scientific endeavor?

 The answer is none.